CleverCloud/doc.clever-cloud.com/administrate/zone-migration.md

 Once everything is setup again, we can push the code.
 If you are using Git, you can find the new Git URL in the `Information` pane.
 If you are using FTP, please read the [FSBucket migration section](#fsbucket).

 Your new application should now be deployed.
-You can now update the domain names: for each domain on your old application, delete the domain and add it to the new application.
+You can update the domain names: for each domain of your old application, delete it and add it to the new application.

 You can use the CLI to do it and minimize the downtime: